-- i.
+- A. Required Documentation - i.
 Temporary disabling conditions as a result of surgery, accident, or serious illness may require accommodations for a limited time.
 Acceptable documentation must include: - ii.
 Written statement of diagnosis - iii.
 List of current symptoms and degree of severity - iv.
 Information regarding functional limitations and impact within an academic environment - v.
 Medications and possible side effects - vi.
 Duration of symptoms and estimated length of time services will be needed

-AMENDED by Direct Chancellor Approval, January 4, 2017
+AMENDED by Direct Approval from the Chancellor, January 4, 2017